uselagoon/lagoon/docs/using-lagoon/docker-compose-yml.md

 * `lagoon.persistent.size` - the size of persistent storage you require \(Lagoon usually gives you minimum `5G` of persistent storage, if you need more define it here\).
 * `lagoon.persistent.class` - by default Lagoon automatically assigns the right storage class for your service \(like SSDs for mysql, bulk storage for Nginx, etc.\).
 If you need to overwrite this, you can do so here. - This is highly depending on the underlining Kubernetes/OpenShift that Lagoon runs on.
 Ask your Lagoon Administrator about this.

-## Multi Container Pods
+## Multi-Container Pods

-Kubernetes and OpenShift don't deploy plain containers, instead they deploy pods, which each include a single or multiple containers.
-Usually Lagoon creates for each defined docker-compose service a single pod with a container inside.
-For some cases though, we need to put two containers inside a single pod, as these containers are so dependent on each other, that they should always stay together.
-An example for such a situation is the PHP and Nginx container that both contain PHP code of a web application like Drupal.
+Kubernetes and OpenShift don't deploy plain containers, instead they deploy pods, which each one or more containers.
+Usually Lagoon creates a single pod with a container inside for each defined `docker-compose` service.
+For some cases though, we need to put two containers inside a single pod, as these containers are so dependent on each other that they should always stay together.
+An example for such a situation is the PHP and nginx container that both contain PHP code of a web application like Drupal.

-For these cases it is possible to tell Lagoon which services should stay together, which is done the following way:
+For these cases, it is possible to tell Lagoon which services should stay together, which is done the following way:

 1. Define both services with a `lagoon.type` that expects two containers \(in the example this is `nginx-php-persistent` defined on the `nginx` and `php` services\).
 2. Link the second service/container with the first one, defining the label `lagoon.name` of the second one with the first one. \(in the example this is done with defining `lagoon.name: nginx`\).

-This will cause Lagoon to realise that the `nginx` and `php` containers are combined in a pod that will be called `nginx`.
+This will cause Lagoon to realize that the `nginx` and `php` containers are combined in a pod that will be called `nginx`.

 Lagoon still needs to understand which of the two services are the actual individual service type \(`nginx` and `php` in this case\).
 It does this with searching for service names with the same name that are given by the type, so `nginx-php-persistent` expects a service with the name `nginx` and one with `php` in the docker-compose.yml.
 If for any reason you want to use different names for the services or you maybe need two pods with the type `nginx-php-persistent` there is an additional label `lagoon.deployment.servicetype` which can be used to define the actual service type.